La Chumeca 777

 • Details Double Anaerobic Catuai

 La Chumeca micro-mill is located in the beautiful San Pablo de León Cortés, part of the Tarrazú zone in Costa Rica.
-We were lucky enough to visit this coffee oasis back in 2018 and when we noticed one of their coffees pop up on our import partners offer list we grabbed it.
-This is our second year in a row that we've been able to access this delicious coffee through green importer DR Wakefield.
+We were lucky enough to visit this coffee oasis back in 2018 and then again in 2024 (full trip report here).
+This is our third year in a row that we've been able to access this delicious coffee through green importer DR Wakefield.

 La Chumeca is a family project started in 2014.
 Producer Martin Ureña Quirós began with the intention of improving the quality of the coffee from the family farm.
 Since its inception the mill has focused only on Natural processing, and more recently with Anaerobic processing and other modern processing techniques.
 La Chumeca has become well known in Costa Rica for its quality coffees, many of which have featured on stage at national barista championships.